xt0fer/bugzee/README.md

 # Notes By Kris

+Modify the records to have a couple bugs which are assigned and reported by admin.

 Adding a Assigned Bugs list page.
 - copied `list/` folder of components to `listuser/`.
 - change all `TicketComponent` to `TickerUserComponent`